 Foreigners wishing to start a business in Spain must apply for a residence and self-employed work permit.
-If they have permanent residence there will be no need to do so and you will only have to comply with the same requirements that are required for natural Spaniards.
+If they have permanent residence there, there will be no need to do so and you will only have to comply with the same requirements that are required for native Spaniards.

-If you are thinking of joining the business market as a self-employed person or creating your own company, we share with you some tips and requirements to take into account when creating a company in Spain.
+If you are thinking of joining the business market as a self-employed person or starting your own company, we have some tips and requirements to take into account when creating a company in Spain.

 Looking for business advice? contact us!